European mantis: Visual system

 The peering behaviour observed in M. religiosa is believed to be essential for the measurement of distances and depth perception; a side-to-side pendulum-like movement of the head or the whole body in a horizontal plane is used to scan the environment.
 Motion parallax is a depth cue that describes the fact that the closer the object is, the faster it seems to move when turning one's head while looking at it compared to slower-moving objects that are more distant.
 Animals that were blinded on one eye did not strike for prey, showing that binocular vision is essential, since the disparity between the information of each eye is used to estimate distances, as well.

 The development of the visual system was reviewed by Karl Kral in 2014: while high-contrast cues could be perceived by adults and nymphs (two hours to three days) alike, the differentiation between lower-contrast cues was much less successful in the two-hour-old animals, but a great improvement occurred after only three days of life.
 The eyes of newly hatched animals are less than half the size of the eyes of adult animals and have fewer ommatidia.
 Also, the facets of the frontal ommatidia, which are usually used for the detection of partners and prey, are not enlarged yet.
 While they already have all the necessary structures, very young animals have a restricted visual field and lower resolution and sensitivity to light.
 The great improvement of vision after only three days happens due to the sclerotisation of the cuticle that includes the corneal lenses of the ommatidia.
 The improved lenses are not able to focus the light on the retina.

-Few remarkable new findings have happened concerning the visual system of different mantid species, such as Sphodromantis lineola; using three-dimensional glasses and a 3D-cinema on the insects, stereopsis could be demonstrated.
-Comparable experiments with M. religiosa would be worthwhile, since the two species are rather closely related.